f1se4/portfolio/md/airbnb/part2.md

 Let's see one particular distribution, scores rating, you will see in *Fig 2* that we have more or less always 80-100 rating with really few scores under that.
 It could mean that people that doesn't like some property it's not giving any comment, and who has enjoyed the property usually scores it.

 It's not clear how could affect to our predicted price and if there are some other categories most relevant.
-The relation with score and price exists, because you found more expensive properties when looking for best scores, but there are also inexpensive ones. *Fig 3*
+The relation with score and price exists, because you find more expensive properties when looking for best scores, but there are also inexpensive ones. *Fig 3*

 ```python